 The Experience in Service Learning III is designed to promote the exploration of the connection of intellect, character, and service through the performance of meaningful services to meet a specific community need of a local school, organization, or agency.
-Students must complete an average of 20 hours of approved service-learning hours per semester (40 hours per academic year).
-Students must complete a total of 160 hours of approved service-learning prior to graduation.
-Students will register for one FASL course per academic year.
+Students must complete an average of 20 hours of approved service learning hours per semester (40 hours per academic year).